cambboyle/the-recipe-vault/README.md

 - As a new user, I want to be able to create an account so that I can access the full features of the application.
 - As a new user, I want to be able to create a recipe so that I can store and share my recipes with others.
-- As a new user, I want to be able to save other users recipes so that I can access them later.
+- As a new user, I want to be able to save other users' recipes so that I can access them later.
 - As a new user, I want to search for recipes by name, description, ingredients, cuisine and dietary restrictions so that I can find the recipe I am looking for.

 #### Returning User

 - As a returning user, I want to be able to log in so that I can access the full features of the application.
 - As a returning user, I want to be able to create a recipe so that I can store and share my recipes with others.
-- As a returning user, I want to be able to save other users recipes so that I can access them later.
+- As a returning user, I want to be able to save other users' recipes so that I can access them later.
 - As a returning user, I want to search for recipes by name, description, ingredients, cuisine and dietary restrictions so that I can find the recipe I am looking for.
 - As a returning user, I want to be able to edit my profile so that I can update my information.
 - As a returning user, I want to be able to edit my recipes.
 - As a returning user, I want to be able to delete my recipes.
+- As a returning user, I want to be able to contact the site administrator so that I can report bugs or request features.

 #### Admin

-- As an admin, I want to be able to delete innapropriate recipes so that I can maintain the quality of the application.
+- As an admin, I want to be able to delete inappropriate recipes so that I can maintain the quality of the application.
 - As an admin, I want to be able to edit recipes so that I can maintain the quality of the application.
 - As an admin, I want to be able to add/delete categories upon user requests.

 ### User Feedback

-- ADD FEEDBACK
+ "**This app is easy to navigate and aesthetically pleasing!
+I like that I can store all of my recipes on one website as well as browse and learn from others.
+Being able to personalise my profile with a photo and bio makes it that little bit more sentimental.
+I would like there to be a feature where I can upload a picture of my recipe to its respective card, so I look forward to that being a future feature.**"- Mica Ali

 ## Wireframes